Spring Brown Bear Hunts with Alaska Remote Guide Service

 PRICE: 12 day 1 X 1 Spring Brown Bear Hunts (length includes in and out days) = $17,500.00

 This price includes most of your basic expenses between Anchorage and the field, to include: necessary ground transportation to pick up and return you to Anchorage, food, lodging and trophy care in the field.

-NOT INCLUDED: Round trip transportation of you and your gear, game and trophies between your home and Anchorage, lodging in Anchorage and/or Wasilla prior to and after your hunt, taxidermy, guide tips, licenses and tags (non-resident hunting license = $160.00, brown/grizzly tag = $1000.00, black bear tag = $450.00 – see “License and Tag Fees” link for complete information), or a $150.00 2 yr. membership in the Hunter Preservation Fund (HPF) http://www.alaskaprohunter.org/hpf.html.
+NOT INCLUDED: Round trip transportation of you and your gear, game and trophies between your home and Anchorage, round trip air charter to and from the field (about $1000.00), lodging in Anchorage and/or Wasilla prior to and after your hunt, taxidermy, guide tips, licenses and tags (non-resident hunting license = $160.00, brown/grizzly tag = $1000.00, black bear tag = $450.00 – see “License and Tag Fees” link for complete information), or a $150.00 2 yr. membership in the Hunter Preservation Fund (HPF) http://www.alaskaprohunter.org/hpf.html.
 We will gladly assist you in making arrangements and reservations, and can sell you the tags ourselves.